Varian wins partial victory in radiation device patent case

 The technology in question is intended to improve radiation therapy for cancer by reducing damage to healthy tissue during treatment by synchronizing the radiation beam with the patient’s breathing or other slight movements.

-The University of Pittsburgh said it was pleased with the appeals court opinion, which spokesman Kenneth Service said “confirms Varian’s infringement of the university’s patent rights.”
+Shares of Varian were down 2.75 percent at $81.68 in afternoon trading on the New York Stock Exchange.

-Shares of Varian closed down 3.46 percent at $81.08 in trading on Thursday on the New York Stock Exchange.
+Neither Varian nor the University of Pittsburgh responded to requests for comment.